zowe/docs-site/docs/user-guide/systemrequirements.md

     **Tip:** npm is included with the Node.js installation.
 Issue the command `npm --version` to verify the version of npm that is installed.

 - **(Optional)** If you plan to install plug-ins, review the [Software requirements for CLI plug-ins](./cli-swreqplugins.md).

+- **z/OS** The Zowe CLI can be installed on a z/OS environment and run under Unix System Services (USS).
+However the IBM DB2 and the Secure Credentials Store plug-ins will *not* run on z/OS due to native code requirements.
+As such the Zowe CLI on z/OS is not supported and is currently experimental.

+## Zowe CLI requirements (host)

+- When the Zowe CLI is running on a client PC there is no dependency on the Zowe z/OS component being installed on the environment the CLI connects to.
+The CLI uses profiles to talk to URL endpoints which encapsulate the connection details for the server that the CLI commands communicates with.
+The Zowe Core CLI can communicate to z/OSMF to perform tasks such as retrieving data sets, executing TSO commands, submitting jobs, working with USS and more, see [Using Zowe CLI](../user-guide/cli-usingcli.md#displaying-zowe-cli-help).

+- Extension plugins for the CLI are able to talk to the specific endpoints they have been defined, for example the IBM CICS plugin talks to CICS regions, the IMS DB2 plugin talks to DB2 databases.

 ### Free disk space